 - Music & the Spoken Word continues to broaden its reach as it enters its 90th year of broadcasting.
 In addition to being carried by over 2,000 broadcast stations, it is now streamed live each week over the internet to audiences around the world.
 Twice a year, in conjunction with the semiannual LDS Church general conference, the broadcast is translated and then posted in over 50 languages.

-- Concerts on Temple Square with the Mormon Tabernacle Choir, Orchestra at Temple Square, and Bells on Temple have been performed live and streamed over the internet.
+- Concerts on Temple Square with The Tabernacle Choir, Orchestra at Temple Square, and Bells at Temple have been performed live and streamed over the internet.
 The Christmas with the Mormon Tabernacle Choir and Orchestra at Temple Square concerts are rebroadcast the following year on PBS (Public Broadcasting System) stations across the country are the #1 Christmas show of the season.
-Annual Pioneer Day concerts are live streamed and posted for on-demand viewing on the Choir’s website and YouTube channel.
+Annual Pioneer Day concerts are live-streamed and posted for on-demand viewing on the Choir’s website and YouTube channel.

 - The Choir has continued and expanded its touring activities.
 In 2016, the Choir traveled to Europe for the first time in almost 20 years, introducing the Choir—and for the first time the Orchestra at Temple Square—to new audiences in Berlin, Nuremberg, and Frankfurt, Germany; Vienna, Austria; Zurich, Switzerland; Brussels, Belgium, and Rotterdam, Netherlands.

 “We stand on the shoulders of those who have gone before us, dedicating their lives to music because of its power to unite and give comfort, peace, and joy,” remarked President Jarrett.
 “We will continue to pursue excellence in song for generations to come.”

 Watch President Jarrett’s “Person to Person” interview with Shauna Lake, KUTV News in Salt Lake City, which aired August 5, 2018.